askui/askui/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 * **Camera tab**: Open the camera and push the record button.

 ## 0. General Tips for Using askui as a More Friendly Tool:
 1) Try to annotate : Use `await aui.annotateInteractively()` or `await aui.annotate()` in order to see how askui is understanding the visible elements on your screen.
-By using `await aui.annotate()`, the result of the annotation will be saved in `report/` as an HTML file.
+By using `await aui.annotate()`, the result of the annotation will be saved in the folder `report/` as an HTML file.

 2) **Be aware of the screen size of your device**: askui understands your application based on the screen shown and captured.
 Therefore, on some occasions, you may want to know your screen size to e.g. properly scroll or swipe within your application.
 You may need to change the numbers for the `input swipe` command within the provided code so that it suits the screen size of your device.